isomerpages/moe-jpjc/_about-jpjc/Admission Matters/DIRECT SCHOOL ADMISSION (DSA) 2024.md

 <p>Jurong Pioneer Junior College (JPJC) invites students with outstanding talents/skills to apply for DSA-JC Exercise 2024.
 DSA-JC is open to all SEC4E/Sec 5NA O-Level graduating cohort studying in mainstream secondary schools. </p>

 <p>DSA-JC applicants must fulfil the age requirement to be eligible for DSA-JC.
 As of 1 Jan of the year of JC1 admission, applicants who are:</p>

-*  Singapore Citizen (SC) or Singapore Permanent Resident (SPR) - must be between 16 and 20+ years old.
+•	Singapore Citizen (SC) or Singapore Permanent Resident (SPR) - must be between 16 and 20+ years old. <br>
-* Non-SC/SPR - must be between 16 and 18+ years old.
+•	Non-SC/SPR - must be between 16 and 18+ years old.

+<p><i>Successful DSA-JC candidates are <b>NOT</b> be allowed to participate in the Joint Admissions Exercise.
+They will also <b>NOT</b> be allowed to transfer to another school after the release of the GCE ‘O’ Level examination results.
+They are expected to honour their commitment to the DSA-JC schools and to participate in activities related to the talent selected in, for the duration of the programme admitted to.
+Students who do not fulfill their DSA commitment without valid reason may be required to transfer out to another school.</i>

+</p><h5><b>Application Procedures</b></h5>
+<ol><li>All applicants are to submit their application form through the website using the link: https://dsa.jpjc.edu.sg from 7 May 2024, Tuesday, onward.
+All applications must be submitted by<br>
+* •	5 Jul 2024, Friday, 2359hrs for Phase 1 Application
+•	9 Aug 2024, Friday, 2359hrs for Phase 2 Application